mitchcapper/WIN64LinuxBuild/repo_notes/tar_README.md

 - Standard GNULIB patches
 - Disable some permission settings that don't apply
 - Largest changes to change fork code over to gnulib execute/spawnp library
+- Fixed symbolic links to work properly in create, extract, compare on windows